cepialabs/interns_ai_ml_assignments/week-4/day-2-assignment/README.md

 # Machine Learning Assignment — Feature Scaling, Regression & Classification
  Bodasu karunanjali

  INT2026-1462
-## Title of the Assignment
-Study of Feature Scaling and its Effect on Regression and Classification Models

 ## Objective
 The objective of this assignment is to: